JetBrains/intellij-platform-gradle-plugin/integration-tests/README.md

   - last from `6.x` branch: `6.9.2`
   - last available: `7.4.2`
 - IntelliJ IDEA SDK versions:
-  - latest EAP: `LATEST-EAP-SNAPSHOT`
   - latest stable: `2021.3.3`

-Each matrix variation is used to run the Integration Tests module as a separate step.
+Each matrix variation is used to run the Integration Tests projects as a separate step.
 Its Gradle build output (if succeeded) is used for further verification with the dedicated `verify.main.kts` script using assertions.

 ### GitHub Actions Workflow